-It has to be noted that, despite the proven potential to mobilize large numbers of people and alter the fragile relationship between religion and secular politics (for instance, the Majils, Jammate-Islami or the Tabligh in Bangladesh and Pakistan; the Vishwa Hindu Parishad and Bajrang Dal in India; the Buddhist clergy and organisations in Sri Lanka), the directly confessional parties have rarely managed to secure a popular mandate.
+It has to be noted that, despite the proven potential to mobilize large numbers of people and alter the fragile relationship between religion and secular politics (for instance, the Majils, Jammat-e-Islami or the Tabligh in Pakistan and Bangladesh; the Vishwa Hindu Parishad and Bajrang Dal in India; the Buddhist clergy and organizations in Sri Lanka), the directly confessional parties have rarely managed to secure a popular mandate.
 However, these religious movements, rather than deepening democracy, have significantly contributed to the majoritarian tendencies in the region.

 Armed insurgency is an extreme manifestation of popular mobilization and has been experienced by all countries in South Asia.
 Whether as expressions of nationalism, struggles for autonomous realization of cultural identity, or as a challenge to the discriminatory and exclusionary process of growth and development, insurgency reflects the dead-end of democratic politics - the inability of states and regimes to accommodate urges of disaffected peoples.
-For instance, the Chakma ethnic minority in Bangladesh has been forced to armed struggle.